benshimonz/V1/README.md

 - For each assignment combination to the pair of '←' and '→' entities: _at_ is an optional attribute tag - equal to the number of relationships / paths that satisfy the pattern. _at_ is set as a calculated property.
 - An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to the pair of '←' and '→' entities, expressed by an equation (e.g. '> 30')
 - A condition, an attribute tag, or both - must be presented

-D2C filters assignments to the pair of '←' and '→' entities - to only those for which the number of relationships / paths that satisfy the pattern - satisfy the condition.

 _**Q75:** Any dragon pair (A, B) where B froze A between 8 and 10 times_